cloudflare/cloudflare-docs/products/workers/src/content/cli-wrangler/configuration.md

 ### build

-Customize the command used to build your project.
-There are two configurations based on the format of your Worker: `service-worker` and `modules` _(in beta)_.
+A custom build command for your project.
+There are two configurations based on the format of your Worker: `service-worker` and `modules` (beta).

 #### Service Workers